-After feeling sorry for myself and having something like an existential crisis, I decided to see the whole situation as a sign to make something that’s a lot simpler but definitely not inferior in terms of quality.
-After all, I am all about making vegan recipes accessible and easy to incorporate into any lifestyle, and toast couldn’t come closer to these parameters – it requires minimal preparation, can be eaten for any meal (although, does anyone else find it strange that we allocate certain foods to certain times of day?! this rule should apply to any food) and is perfect for lunch/bento boxes.
+After feeling sorry for myself and having something like an existential crisis, I decided to see the whole situation as a sign to make something that’s a lot simpler that afternoon, but definitely not inferior in terms of quality.
+After all, I’m all about making vegan recipes accessible and easy to incorporate into any lifestyle, and toast couldn’t come closer to these parameters.
+It requires minimal preparation, is acceptable at any meal (although, does anyone else find it strange that we allocate certain foods to certain times of day?!) and is perfect for lunchboxes/mealprep.

-When I found out that I am no longer allergic to bananas, one of the first things I did (after, of course, making banana ice cream) was put it on toast, and I discovered just why this is a classic.
+When I found out that I am no longer allergic to bananas, one of the first things I did (after, of course, making banana ice cream) was put it on toast, and I discovered just why this is such a classic.

-However, a few finishing touches can take this from a very basic, throw-it-together-at-the-last-minute type of meal to something a tiny bit more worthy of being posted on Instagram (even if you’re like me and spend ages looking at five basically identical pictures before carrying out a ruthless process of elimination as a means of deciding which one will make it past the ‘share’ button).
-To make the chocolate sauce, mix together
+A few finishing touches can take this from a very basic, throw-it-together-at-the-last-minute type of meal to something a tiny bit more worthy of being posted on Instagram (even if you’re like me and spend ages looking at five basically identical pictures before deciding which one will make it past the share button).

-- 1 tbsp soya yoghurt
+- 1 tbsp tahini

-- 1/2 tbsp agave nectar
+- 1/2 tbsp maple syrup

-- a pinch of cacao powder
+- 1/2 tsp cacao powder

 Given that bananas are quite sweet by themselves, I created a sauce that was quite subtle and didn’t overwhelm their natural flavour.
 After drizzling the sauce over your toast, or setting it aside for dipping, finish off this delicious and simple treat with:

-- 1 tbsp finely chopped onion
+- 1 tbsp balsamic vinegar

-- 1/2 tbsp tomato paste
+- 1 tbsp tomato purée

 - 2 tbsp canned pumpkin